The 11 Most Common Keto Side Effects

 The ketogenic diet is a powerful new tool to hit the mainstream recently.
 This style of eating has substantial data behind it showing that it can boost fat-burning, reduce inflammation, boost cognitive performance, and more.
 What has not been covered quite enough are common keto side effects and how you can avoid them to make the best of this powerful eating style.

-Although there can be many different side effects that manifest while becoming keto-adapted, many of them stem from similar underlying issues.
-In this article, I outline what those underlying issues are, their related side effects, and simple strategies to overcome them so you can become keto-adapted as smoothly as possible.
+Although there can be many different side effects that manifest while becoming keto-adapted, they all stem from similar underlying issues.
+In this article, I outline what those underlying issues are, their related keto side effects, and simple strategies to overcome them so you can become keto-adapted as smoothly as possible.

 Three Primary Causes